The Real Housewives of Atlanta season 6

 The sixth season of The Real Housewives of Atlanta, an American reality television series, was broadcast on Bravo.
 It aired from November 3, 2013, until May 18, 2014.
 It was primarily filmed in Atlanta, Georgia, with additional footage in Alabama; Savannah, Georgia; Athens, Georgia; and Mexico.
 Its executive producers were Lauren Eskelin, Lorraine Haughton, Glenda Hersh, Carlos King, and Steven Weinstock.

-The Real Housewives of Atlanta focuses on the lives of Cynthia Bailey, Kandi Burruss, NeNe Leakes, Kenya Moore, Phaedra Parks, and Porsha Williams.
-During the season, the women frequently clash with Moore, while Burruss becomes engaged to her boyfriend Todd Tucker, and Williams deals with her ongoing divorce from Kordell Stewart.
+The Real Housewives of Atlanta focuses on the lives of Cynthia Bailey, Kandi Burruss, NeNe Leakes, Kenya Moore, Phaedra Parks and Porsha Williams.
+During the season, the women (particularly Parks and Williams) frequently clash with Moore, while Burruss becomes engaged to her boyfriend Todd Tucker, and Williams deals with her ongoing divorce from Kordell Stewart.
 It comprised 26 episodes, all of which aired on Sunday evenings at 8:00 pm.

 The season received generally favorable reviews from contemporary critics, who appreciated the growing tension among the Housewives.
 It received widespread media attention for broadcasting physical altercations between Parks' husband Apollo Nida and Moore's assistant Brandon Deshazer, in addition to a later incident involving Williams and Moore.
 As of February 2014, the series is the highest-rated installment of The Real Housewives franchise, and it is the most-watched series airing on Bravo.
 Despite not being released to DVD, the season was made available for purchase through the iTunes Store.

+This season marked the first departure of Porsha Williams.
+She eventually returned for the show's 8th season.